-5.5 Summary
+6.5 Summary

-The arguments in section 5.2 result in the rules for FCR-D dimensioning as included in Article 3 of the Proposal:
+The arguments in section 6.2 result in the rules for FCR-D dimensioning as included in Article 3 of the Methodology:

-- 1. Following the dimensioning rules in this article, the Nordic TSOs will dimension FCR-D daily, separately for upward FCR-D and downward FCR-D. - 2.
+- 1. Following the dimensioning rules in this article, the Nordic TSOs will dimension FCR-D daily, separately for FCR-D upwards and FCR-D downwards. - 2.
 The input to the dimensioning process of FCR-D shall be: - a.
 Planned network topology, considering maintenance of relevant network components; - b.
 Estimated (gross) generation of large generation modules; - c.
 Estimated demand of large connected consumers; - d.
-Estimated flows on HVDC interconnectors; - e. . - 3.
-The total reserve capacity for upward FCR-D required for the Nordic synchronous area shall be dimensioned at least equally to the imbalance caused by the reference incident in negative direction. - 4.
-The total reserve capacity for downward FCR-D required for the Nordic synchronous area shall be dimensioned at least equally to the imbalance caused by the reference incident in positive direction. - 5.
+Estimated flows on HVDC interconnectors. - 3.
+The total reserve capacity for FCR-D upwards required for the Nordic synchronous area shall be dimensioned to be at least equal to the imbalance caused by the reference incident in the negative direction.
+Dynamic FCR-D upwards shall make up at least a certain share of the system level FCR-D upwards response.
+The share shall be determined based on the system inertia, in addition to item 2 of this article.
+The share shall be reviewed at least annually. - 4.
+The total reserve capacity for FCR-D downwards required for the Nordic synchronous area shall be dimensioned to be at least equal to the imbalance caused by the reference incident in the positive direction.
+Dynamic FCR-D downwards shall make up at least a certain share of the system level FCR-D downwards response.
+The share shall be determined based on the system inertia, in addition to item 2 of this article.
+The share shall be reviewed at least annually. - 5.
 The reference incident shall be defined as the largest imbalance that may result from an instantaneous change of active power of: - a.
 A single power generating module: - b.
 A single demand facility; - c.
 A single HVDC interconnector; - d.
 Tripping of an AC-line: This may result in i) system protection scheme (SPS) activation which may trip one or more power generating units or ii) loss of a regional part of the system. - e.
 Single failure on a busbar tripping more than one generation module or demand facility. - 6.
 The imbalance volume of the 'instantaneous change of active power' mentioned in item 5 of this article shall be determined by the net loss of active power as seen from the grid.
-I.e. it should be taken into account that auxiliaries load of the generation module may still consume power in the case that the unit generator breaker is tripped.
+I.e. it should be taken into account that auxiliary load of the generation module may still consume power in the case that the unit generator breaker is tripped.
 Furthermore, the imbalance volume of the reference incident is determined by the maximum production, import, consumption or export that has been scheduled for the period for which the reference incident is determined.

-The arguments in section 5.4 result in the rules for calculating the initial FCR-D Calculation the initial distribution as included in Article 4 of the Proposal:
+The arguments in section 6.4 result in the rules for calculating the initial FCR-D distribution as included in Article 4 of the Methodology:

 - 1. In accordance with article 152(2)(d) of the SO Regulation, FCR-D and FCR-N shall be distributed to the TSOs pro-rata to the shares defined below. - 2.
-The input to the calculation of the initial distribution are: - a. net generation per control area for calendar year y-2 in which net generation of a unit is defined as the generation level less than the total gross power generation of a unit, due to internal auxiliary power consumption of the unit; - b. net consumption per control area for calendar year y-2 in which 'net' means that the consumption of power plants' auxiliaries is excluded, but network losses are included.
+The input to the calculation of the initial distribution are: - a. net generation per control area for calendar year y-2 in which the net generation of a unit is defined as the gross power generation minus the internal auxiliary power consumption of the unit; - b. net consumption per control area for calendar year y-2 in which 'net' means that the consumption of power plants' auxiliaries is excluded, but network losses are included.